-meta-ewaol-bsp
+• meta-ewaol-bsp

 Yocto BSP layer with target platform specific extensions for particular EWAOL distribution images.

-Currently this layer extends the n1sdp machine definition from the meta-arm-bsp layer for EWAOL virtualization distribution images.
+- For the N1SDP hardware target platform, this layer currently extends the n1sdp machine definition from the meta-arm-bsp layer for EWAOL virtualization distribution images..
 The meta-ewaol-bsp layer contains an additional grub configuration file with Xen boot entry and a custom kickstart ewaol-virtualization-n1sdp-efidisk.wks.in file.
 There is also a xen-devicetree.bb recipe, to generate a devicetree with extra modules nodes required by Xen to start the Control VM (Dom0).
-In addition, the Xen devicetree together with a Xen efi binary are included into the final wic image in the boot partition.
+In addition, the Xen devicetree together with a Xen efi binary are included into the final wic image in the boot partition. - For the AVA hardware target platform, this layer provides additional systemd configuration for ethernet interfaces based on the i40e as used on the AVA Developer Platform.